MicroEJ/docs/VEEPortingGuide/networkCoreEngine.rst

       }
    }

-This example is used on VEE Port with BSD-like sockets APIs, on all VEE Ports a macro is provided to call custom initialization code (also see header `here <https://github.com/MicroEJ/nxp-vee-imxrt1170-evk/blob/main/bsp/vee/port/net/inc/LLNET_configuration.h#L108>`_):
+This example is used on VEE Port with BSD-like sockets APIs, on all VEE Ports a macro is provided to call custom initialization code (also see `here <https://github.com/MicroEJ/nxp-vee-imxrt1170-evk/blob/main/bsp/vee/port/net/inc/LLNET_configuration.h#L108>`_):

 .. code-block::